paperless-ngx/paperless-ngx/.github/ISSUE_TEMPLATE/bug_report.md

 => Before opening an issue, please check the documentation and see if it helps you resolve your issue: https://paperless-ng.readthedocs.io/en/latest/troubleshooting.html
 => Please also make sure that you followed the installation instructions.
 => Please search the issues and look for similar issues before opening a bug report.

+=> If you encounter issues while installing of configuring Paperless-ng, please post that in the "Support" section of the discussions.
+Remember that Paperless successfully runs on a variety of different systems.
+If paperless does not start, it's probably an issue with your system, and not an issue of paperless.

+=> Don't remove the [BUG] prefix from the title.
 -->

 **Describe the bug**